brianglass/anastasis/files/4_january.md

 Ode 7.
 Irmos.

-Â‘An Angel made the furnace moist with dew for the holy Youths; while GodÂ’s command consuming the Chaldeans in the flame persuaded the tyrant to cry out: Blessed are you, O God of our FathersÂ’.
+‘An Angel made the furnace moist with dew for the holy Youths; while God’s command consuming the Chaldeans in the flame persuaded the tyrant to cry out: Blessed are you, O God of our Fathers’.

 How will the streams receive you, O Christ, who are the torrent of delight?
 How will the Forerunner stretch out his hand upon you, who fashioned him with your hand, and who have brought us out of the hand of the evil one?